What determines whether or not an autopsy is necessary?

 The performance of an autopsy should NOT affect funeral arrangements.
 The incisions made during autopsy are easily concealed by a funeral director and are not visible during the funeral visitation.
 The performance of the autopsy should not delay the funeral under most circumstances.

-Will I have to pay for an autopsy?No. There is no charge to the family for an
+Will I have to pay for an autopsy?

-Will the WCMEO perfom an autopsy on a Waukesha County death which does not fall within its legal jurisdiction (a "private" autopsy)?It is the policy of the WCMEO not to perform "private autopsies" on Waukesha County deaths, as it is felt to represent a possible conflict of interest.
+It is the policy of the WCMEO not to perform "private autopsies" on Waukesha County deaths, as it is felt to represent a possible conflict of interest.
 As this is a county office, funded by tax dollars, the performance of autopsies on Waukesha County deaths is restricted to those which fall within our legal jurisdiction.
 In other words, the WCMEO is not mandated to perform an autopsy on any Waukesha County death---only on those over which jurisdiction is assumed.
 The office may, however, be able to provide next-of-kin with contact numbers for pathologists known to perform private autopsies.
 Be aware that the cost of a private autopsy is the financial responsibility of the legal next-of-kin.